 Factors that increase the risk of developing schizoaffective disorder include:

-- Having a close blood relative who has schizoaffective disorder, schizophrenia or bipolar disorder
+- Having a close blood relative — such as a parent or sibling — who has schizoaffective disorder, schizophrenia or bipolar disorder

 People with schizoaffective disorder are at an increased risk of:

 - Family and interpersonal conflicts